effektif/user-docs/docs/cases.rst

 Cases
 =====

-A case is a essentially a small collaboration space for a particular goal.
+You can use a case as a small collaboration space for a particular goal.
 For example, ‘Hire employee’ or ‘Sign contract’.
-Cases are typically bigger then a simple task for a single person and smaller then a project.
+Cases typically represent more work than a simple task for a single person, but less than a whole project.

-A case is used to break down the goal into concrete action items (or tasks) and to collaborate with others.
+A case breaks the goal down into concrete action items (or tasks) so you can collaborate with other people.
-The case is the central place where all relevant context information about the topic is shared and discussed.
+The case centralises all relevant context information about the topic, for sharing and discussion.

 Viewing cases
 -------------